Audubon Devotee & Professor Shares Passion With Others

 With residents such as Ernest Willoughby, a professor emeritus of biology of St. Mary’s College of Maryland, it’s no surprise.

-Since joining Asbury Solomons last May, Ernie, as he is called, has followed in the steps of so many other residents by finding a way to share his professional experience and passions in new programs that benefit everyone living here.
+Since joining Asbury Solomons last May, Ernie has followed in the steps of many other residents.
+He’s found a way to share his professional experience and passions in new programs that benefit everyone living here.

 Asbury Solomons is an ideal location for nature lovers and bird lovers alike.
-So, when Ernie and his wife were ready to shed the house that had outgrown their needs, this riverfront retirement community was a ‘natural’ choice.
+So, when Ernie and his wife were ready to shed their houses, this riverfront retirement community was a ‘natural’ choice.

 Always something new to discover